-Witch hazel (Hamamelis virginiana) is the perfect autumn shrub, turning golden-yellow in fall and even bearing yellow spider-y flowers in late winter.
+Witch hazel (Hamamelis virginiana) is the perfect autumn shrub, turning golden-yellow in autumn and even bearing yellow spider-y flowers as the leaves start to fall off.
 A native plant hardy to zone 3, it can grow to be 12 to 15 feet tall and wide so give it plenty of room.
-It’s leaves turn bright orange in fall.
-Look for the reliable cultivar ‘Arnold’s Promise’.
-Read more about Witch Hazel, a shrub worth knowing.
+Its leaves turn bright yellow to orange in fall.
+Look for the reliable cultivar ‘Arnold’s Promise’, as well as its relative, Hamamelis vernalis, which blooms in late winter.

 Fothergilla is in the same family as witch hazel but blooms later, usually in May before its leaves appear.
 It has honey-scented white flowers that look like fuzzy bottle brushes.
 There are dwarf varieties that grow to be only 2 to 3 feet tall, standards that are 5-6 feet tall, or you can opt for a large Fothergilla major that will top out at 10 feet tall.
 They all have orange-red to bright red fall foliage and prefer a spot that has afternoon shade.